Murder of Marie Belcastro: No contest plea and sentencing

 In his sentencing judgment, Judge McKay wrote that Larosa “murdered a frail 94-year-old woman who was known to be kind to him.”
 He further wrote that “There was no known motive for the crime” and that Larosa “brutally beat the victim repeatedly with a MAG flashlight.”
 During the sentencing hearing, Judge McKay explained his effort to balance Larosa’s age and possible mental deficits to the severity of his crimes.
 He also said that there was evidence Larosa would likely commit future crimes if ever released from prison.
 After Larosa was sentenced, Trumbull County First Assistant Prosecutor Chris Becker stated: “There’s no question that if he had been over 18 he would have gotten from any jury the death penalty.”
 Becker also said, “We couldn’t give him the death penalty, but Judge McKay thoughtfully, carefully and professionally examined all of the factors and gave the only sentence that he could make.”
 Additionally, Larosa was classified as a Tier 3 sex offender.

 In 2021, Larosa’s sentence was reduced by Ohio Senate Bill 256, which grants parole eligibility to inmates serving time for crimes committed as minors.
 Specifically, it sets parole eligibility at 18 years for juvenile non-homicide offenders and at 25 or 30 years for juvenile homicide offenders.
 It also bans life without parole sentences for juvenile offenders, except those who murder three or more people.
-The provision allowing life without parole for juveniles who commit three or more murders was added to prevent the bill from making Chardon High School shooter T.J.
-Lane eligible for parole.
+The provision allowing life without parole for juveniles who commit three or more murders was added to prevent the bill from making T.J.
+Lane, the perpetrator of the 2012 Chardon High School shooting, eligible for parole.
 Under the new law, Larosa will be eligible for parole after 25 years.

 After the enactment of Senate Bill 256, Trumbull County Prosecutor Dennis Watkins stated: “This office will continue to vigorously oppose Jacob LaRosa’s release and take all necessary steps, including any potential appeals if warranted, to ensure Jacob LaRosa serves the maximum sentence permissible.”
 He also said that Senate Bill 256 “nullifies the hard work and judgments of judges throughout the state who have previously, in their discretion and after careful consideration of the facts and background of juvenile offenders such as LaRosa, determined that life without parole sentences were necessary to protect the public from these offenders.”
 Belcastro’s family also opposes the change.
 Her grandson Brian Kirk stated “God can and does forgive.
 I can forgive.
 But this wonderful fact does not absolve LaRosa of the consequences for his actions.
 Only God (and S.B.
 256 apparently) can do that.”
 In the summer of 2021, Kirk and other family members held several protests around the state expressing opposition to Senate Bill 256.